cool-mario/The-Store/README.md

 `signout.php` - destroys the session, lets user go log in again.

-signup.php - account creation page.
+`signup.php` - account creation page.
 Asks for username and password.

-store.php - the main store page.
+`store.php` - the main store page.
 Allows users to add items to cart, check cart, go to checkout, and if they are an admin, go to the admin page.

-the rest are for other stuff

 ### Database schema: